-This article provides an overview of Provisioning Services components.
+This article provides an overview of Citrix Provisioning components.

 The database server is selected when the Configuration Wizard is run on a Provisioning Server.

 Network services include a DHCP service, Preboot Execution Environment (PXE) service, and a TFTP service.
-These service options can be used during the boot process to retrieve IP addresses, and locate then download the boot program from the Provisioning Server to the target device.
+These service options can be used during the boot process to retrieve IP addresses.
+These options can also be used to locate and download the boot program from the Provisioning Server to the target device.
 Alternative boot options are also available.

 Network services can be installed with the product installation, and then configured using the Configuration Wizard.

-A farm represents the top level of a Provisioning Services infrastructure.
-The farm is created when the Configuration Wizard is run on the first Provisioning Server that will be added to that farm.
+A farm represents the top level of a Citrix Provisioning infrastructure.
+The farm is created when the Configuration Wizard is run on the first Provisioning Server added to that farm.

 All sites within a farm share that farm’s Microsoft SQL database.